 - Morgan Wells, Esq., Project Administrator

 Lugli, Ligeia.
-Forthcoming.
+2021.
 Words or terms?
 Models of terminology and the translation of Buddhist Sanskrit vocabulary.
 In Alice Collett (ed.)
-Buddhism and Translation: Historical and Contextual Perspectives, New York: SUNY.
+Translating Buddhism: Historical and Contextual Perspectives, New York: SUNY.

 Lugli, Ligeia.
 2015.
-Mapping meaning across time and cultures: innovations in Sanskrit lexicography.
+Mapping meaning across cultures: a lexicographic resource for translators of Sanskrit Buddhist texts into English.
 Proceedings of the 9th International Conference of ASIALEX.